PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 building one indexed recursive-tree/topology/metadata/constant/quantization/ removal plan before mutation, then turn all 19 xfails green without changing valid behavior, statistics, pruning, or the two ordered recovery boundaries.
+That transactional correction is now complete in the 675-line raw owner.
+One differential `ModelIRGraphIndex`, strict recursive topology and rank-four metadata preflight, an ownership-aware Mul-constant plan, complete QDIM remapping, indexed setters, and batched adapter removal turn all 19 former xfails green.
+Focused coverage now has 42 green cases, including explicit single-index reuse across two matches plus reverse and duplicate source- producer rejection, while valid behavior and both ordered positions remain unchanged.
+Resume by mechanically extracting the corrected owner with exact AST and owner/wrapper equality; do not create a pull request.